Home - Bookapy Book Preview

 “Frau Schmidt and Col walked with me.
 I think she was worried I might get lost.”

-“She’s a thoughtful person.
-The awful weather has upset the trains, so your father is staying in London and your sister is staying with Lucy as the buses are all over the place, too.”
-She finished gathering the breakfast dishes from the drying rack and put them away.
+“That was kind of her.
+The awful weather has upset the trains, so your father is staying in London and your sister is staying with Lucy, as the buses are all over the place, too.”
+She finished gathering the breakfast dishes out of the drying rack and put them away.
 “I’m glad my evening surgery was cancelled or there would have been no one home when you arrived.
-This is like the pea soup fogs we used to get in London.”
-She paused for a moment’s reminiscence.
-“Anyway, it’s the two of us tonight.
-How about sausages and baked beans on toast?"
+This is like the pea soup fogs we used to get.”
+She paused, remembering the choking smogs of post-war London.
+“It’s us tonight.
+How about sausages and baked beans on toast?”
 She smiled, knowing this was one of my favourites.

 “Lovely.”